ameerbaghdadi/ameerbaghdadi/README.md

 ### Hi there 👋, My name is Ameer Baghdadi
 #### I am a Full Stack developer
-I am a Full Stack developer with good experience as a Full Stack developer using Java and Python and Great skills with HTML, CSS, Bootstrap, and jQuery.
+I am a Full Stack developer with good experience as a Full Stack developer using Java, Python, React and Node.js and Great skills with HTML, CSS, Bootstrap, and jQuery.
 Good familiarity with JavaScript.
 Eager to contribute to team success through hard work.

 <h3>Technical Skills</h3>